corda/corda/docs/source/corda-configuration-files.rst

         :permissions: A list of permission strings which RPC methods can use to control access

     If this field is absent or an empty list then RPC is effectively locked down.

+:devMode:
+    This flag indicate if the node is running in development mode.
+On startup, if the keystore ``<workspace>/certificates/sslkeystore.jks`` does not exist, a developer keystore will be used if ``devMode`` is true.
+The node will exit if ``devMode`` is false and keystore does not exist.

+:certificateSigningService:
+    Certificate Signing Server address.
+It is used by the certificate signing request utility to obtain SSL certificate.
+(See :doc:`permissioning` for more information.)